r2dev2/ChessData/README.md

 # ChessData
 This is a dataset which contains millions of positions with a Stockfish evaluation.
-Please help contribute evaluations of the positions to the repo
+Please help contribute evaluations of the positions to the repo.
+So far, we have 9103771 evaluations.

 ## Contributing
-To get started download a pre-built executable from releases
+To get started download a pre-built executable from the releases of [chess contributor](https://github.com/r2dev2bb8/ChessDataContributor/releases) and run it.

 The evaluation should go in eval folder under same name